-This post may contain affiliate links, and you can read our disclosure information here–
+This post may contain affiliate links.
+As an Amazon Associate, I also earn from qualifying purchases.
+You can read our disclosure information here–

 I have personally tried other diets in the past, but many of them were hard to follow.
-Some of them required unusual ingredients, others precise combinations, and others were simply unbearably boring.

 The Slow Carb Diet uses the principles of the 80/20 Rule to focus on the few things that cause the highest impact.

-16 Most Common Mistakes on the Slow Carb Diet (applies to Keto also)
+16 Most Common Mistakes on the Slow Carb Diet

-#1 Having carbs for breakfast rather than protein and fat
+#1 Having Carbs for Breakfast Rather than Protein and Fat

 It is not uncommon for people to think they can have “healthy oatmeal” or fruit and not pay the price.
 This is particularly true with habitual bagel & cereal eaters.
-Eat a high protein breakfast – it makes a BIG difference.

 #2 Not Eating Beans/Legumes

-This is a very common mistake, mainly because if you are coming from a high-carb diet and go to a high-protein-low-carb diet, you will automatically eat much fewer calories.
-Often times this will lead to fatigue and tiredness and you will quit.
-Legumes have a lot of fiber and protein and because of this they are a “slow carb” that can offer a form of energy that will not spike your insulin levels like a refined carb.
+Did you know?
+Legumes have a lot of fiber and protein and because of this, they are a “slow carb” that can offer a form of energy that will not spike your insulin levels like a refined carb.

-You don’t need beans with every meal, in fact too many beans can stall your diet, as they are fairy dense in calories.
 I’ve found about a cup per day to be optimal for most.
-Monitor yourself and if you end up getting fatigued, up the quantity of beans in your day.
+Monitor yourself and if you end up getting fatigued, increase the quantity of beans in your day.

-#3 Not paying Attention to Domino Foods
+#3 Not Paying Attention to Domino Foods

 Keep Domino Foods under control (foods that may easily lead to overeating) by deciding on the size of each portion in advance.
-There is nothing wrong with occasional snacks of compliant foods, just keep a close eye on the size of the portions.
-Domino foods include nuts, peanut butter, chickpeas, olives, etc. Nuts are a particularly common culprit in weight loss stalls.

 #4 Not Getting Enough Sleep

-Sleep deprivation can lead to gaining weight because of the hormonal imbalance it causes.
 The hormones leptin and ghrelin regulate your hunger, and lack of sleep can play havoc with these hormones.
-In addition, lack of sleep leads to emotional instability which often leads to bad decisions regarding food.

 #5 Not Drinking Enough Water

-“Enough” water is based on the individual; how much you sweat, how much protein you’re eating, how much you exercise, etc. The common number cited is eight glasses a day, but that is fairly arbitrary.
-A more compelling guidepost would be five clear urinations a day.
-Sorry for the TMI.
+“Enough” water is based on the individual; how much you sweat, how much protein you’re eating, how much you exercise, etc.

 #6 Getting Off on the Wrong Foot

 You don’t have to take a college class to understand low-carb eating, but you do need to understand where hidden carbs are lurking.
-Learn to read labels, focusing on two things: grams of sugar and grams of carbs.

 #7 Giving Up Too Quickly

-There are lots of different approaches to low-carb or slow-carb eating, and there are often missteps at first, as you try to find one that works for you, or to modify an existing one.
+There are lots of different approaches to low-carb or slow-carb eating, and there are often missteps at first, as you try to find one that works for you or to modify an existing one.

 #8 Not Enough Vegetables

-People tell me they get tired and fatigued eating a diet lower in carbs, and it turns out they are eating almost no vegetables or beans.
-It is not an “all-protein” diet.
-You need the micronutrients that come from vegetables.
+I have been a diet coach for years for a large range of people.
+Many have told me they get fatigued eating a diet lower in carbs, and it turns out they are eating almost no vegetables or beans.

 #9 Not Enough Fat

 This can be a real problem also.
-Despite some effort to get out the word about healthy fats, the unscientific myths regarding the negative aspects of fat just won’t die.
-This leads some to attempt a low-fat version of a low-carb diet.
-Low fat and low carb together does not work.
-Nothing will sabotage a diet faster than hunger and you will get hungry without some good fats.
+Despite efforts to get out the word about healthy fats, the unscientific myths regarding the negative aspects of fat just won’t die.

 #10 Not Enough Fiber